-Hilda Nouri believes that uncovering and acknowledging race and class inequities in the food system is vital for creating more sustainable and ethical ties with the food we eat.
-As a recent graduate from a MA in Immigration and Settlement Studies, she is particularly interested in the complex relationships that migrant workers, immigrants and diasporic communities hold with food.
-She has also completed a BA in Agricultural Sciences and International Development and has experience working on organic farms in Guelph and Guatemala and with urban agriculture in Montreal.
+Hilda believes that uncovering and acknowledging race and class inequities in the food system is vital for creating more sustainable and ethical ties with the food we eat.
+She currently coordinates community garden and kitchen programs for immigrants and newcomers in Scarborough in hopes of creating a spaces where uprooted communities can connect with food.
+She holds an MA in Immigration and Settlement Studies and a BA in Agricultural Sciences and International Development, leading her to be particularly interested in complex relationships that migrant workers, immigrants and diasporic communities hold with food.
+She has experience working on organic farms in Guelph and Guatemala and with urban agriculture in Montreal.
 Her other interests include learning languages, queer politics and acroyoga.

 Janika Oza is an educator with a passion for social justice, food security, and the relationship between food and diasporic/cultural identity.
 Over the past few years she has worked to support the education and wellbeing of communities through building community and school gardens, teaching garden-based nutrition and art programs, and incorporating food literacy into her work as an elementary school teacher.
 She currently leads an after-school program in one of Toronto’s most immigrant-populated neighbourhoods and is committed to improving cultural responsiveness and accessibility in urban food systems.
 As an Education Co-Lead, she is inspired to connect with and learn from those who are working to build a just and equitable food system in Toronto.